Top 10 Deck Styles and How to Choose the Right One for Your Home

 1. Traditional Platform Deck

-The platform deck is the most common and straightforward deck style, built as a single, level platform typically raised just a few inches to a few feet off the ground.
-According to This Old House, platform decks are among the most versatile options for many home styles and can work well with Tennessee's varied terrain.
+The platform deck is the most common deck style in Tennessee.
+It is a single level platform built just a few inches to a few feet off the ground.

 Pros: